-Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/ or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
-2.5.6 - Review the SOW for construction projects to ensure that the SWMP and SCMs for erosion and sediment control and construction dewatering can be determined to be effective given the regulations and environmental conditions at Fort Carson.
-Erosion and Sediment Control Plans are included in the design review process and are required in the Stormwater Pollution Prevention Plan, which must be approved by the Fort Carson Storm water program prior to an NOI being submitted by the contractor.
-A copy of Fort Carson's SWPPP review form, along with a SWPPP template is posted to the Fort Carson Directorate of Public Works homepage, accessible by the URL provided on page 2.
-No. 2.5.7 - Implement an inspection plan and keep a copy of that plan in the SWMP which provides inspection triggers and required timeframe upon which construction sites must be inspected by Fort Carson staff.
-All sites within this plan must be inspected, at a minimum, Fort Carson executes inspections of construction sites on a quarterly basis to check compliance with the MS4 and CGP permits.
-Inspection reports are maintained on the Fort Carson internal storage on the R drive.
+2.5.5 - Implement procedures for receipt and consideration of information, including complaints of construction site non-compliance, submitted by the public The CGP requires all construction sites with a NPDES permit to post a sign indicating where the public can access or request a copy of the SWPPP.
+The sign used on Fort Carson includes contact information for the stormwater program manager along with the USEPA Region 8.
+The public is encouraged to contact the Fort Carson stormwater program manager if they have concerns about operations at construction sites.
+Additionally, the Fort Carson spill line can also be used to report complaints. e e 2.5.6 - Review the SOW for construction projects to ensure that the SWMP and SCMs for erosion and sediment control and construction dewatering can be determined to be effective given the regulations and environmental conditions at Fort Carson.
+Erosion and Sediment Control Plans are included in the design review process and are required in the Stormwater Pollution Prevention Plan, which must be approved by the Fort Carson stormwater program prior to a NOI submittal by the contractor.
+A copy of Fort Carson's SWPPP review form can be found in (Attachment 3) A SWPPP template is posted to the Fort Carson Directorate of Public Works homepage, accessible by the URL provided on page 2.
+2.5.7 - Implement an inspection plan and keep a copy of that plan in the SWMP which provides inspection triggers and required timeframe upon which construction sites must be inspected by Fort Carson staff.
+All sites within this plan must be inspected, at a minimum, quarterly Fort Carson executes inspections of construction sites on a quarterly basis to check compliance with the MS4 and CGP permits.
+Inspection reports are maintained on internal storage drives but are available if requested.
 Findings are provided to the projects management team for action, if required.
-Follow up No.

-quarterly. inspections are executed, as required, to verify corrective actions.
-Drive by inspections are also conducted to check on project progress and to maintain situational awareness of construction activities.
-The CGP Inspection Template can be found in Attachment 24
+Follow up inspections are executed, as require to verify corrective actions.
+Drive b inspections are also conducted to check on project progress and to maintain situational awareness of construction activities. d,